Knowledge base

 Author: Nikita Razdorsky

-This is the voice of your identity, emanating from the G Center and expressed through the Throat.
-The essence is simple: the truth can be heard in what you say yourself, without constructing it in advance with logic or trying to please others.
-It isn’t the mind that decides but your inner compass—the felt sense of “this is me” or “this isn’t me,” spoken aloud.
+This is the voice of your identity, coming from the G Center and expressed through the Throat.
+The essence is simple: truth is heard in what you say yourself, without first constructing it through logic or trying to be liked.
+The mind does not decide; your inner direction does—the feeling of “this is me” or “this is not me,” expressed out loud.

-Wait for recognition or an invitation, then convert your choice into brief first-person statements: “I’m in” or “This isn’t for me.”
-Speak it, and immediately check your bodily sense of wholeness: if calm composure and a natural readiness to act arise, proceed; if tension appears or you feel like softening the wording or adding explanations, that means “not now.”
-If the phrase doesn’t come easily, the decision isn’t ready.
-It’s useful to record what you said and check whether the same sense of “I” remains a few hours later.
+Wait for recognition or an invitation, then turn the choice into short first-person statements: “I’m going into this” or “This doesn’t work for me.”
+Say it—and immediately check the bodily sense of wholeness: if calm composure and a natural readiness to act appear, go; if tension arises, or you want to soften the wording or add explanations, that equals “not now.”
+If the phrase does not arise easily, the decision is not there yet.
+It is useful to write down what you said and check whether the same identity—“this is me”—holds after several hours.

-💬 Brevity and specificity of the statement; a feeling of inner alignment—“I’m in the right place”; willingness to invest yourself with words, actions, and time; steadiness of the decision when you repeat the same formula later.
-If, after speaking, you feel like postponing or hunting for supposedly “right” arguments, that’s already the mind.
+💬 Brevity and specificity in the statement; a feeling of inner alignment, “I am in the right place”; readiness to invest yourself through words, action, and time; the decision remains stable when the same formula is spoken again later.
+If, after the words, you feel pulled to postpone or search for supposedly “right” arguments, that is already the mind.

-Boundaries and Resources.
-In your Authority configuration there is no direct motor, so it’s essential not to promise more than you can sustain without strain.
-Break commitments into stages and confirm each subsequent step aloud: “I’ll wrap up the first block by Friday,” “I’m continuing/stopping.”
-Observe a rest regimen: the quality of your direction depends on clear self-identity, not pressure.
+Boundaries and resources.
+There is no direct motor in your Authority configuration, so it is important not to promise more than you can support without strain.
+Divide commitments into stages and confirm each next step with your voice: “I’m closing the first block by Friday,” “I’m continuing/stopping.”
+Keep a rhythm of rest: the quality of your direction rests on clear self-identity, not on pressure.

-“Does this give me a sense of wholeness?
-Does it allow my style and direction to shine through?”
-If the spoken answer energizes you, it’s your path; if it fragments you, politely decline or revisit the topic later.
-Your success is built on trusting your own voice: when you honor what you’ve said, the direction aligns by itself and influence arises naturally.
+“Does this give me a sense of my own wholeness?
+Does it let my style and direction come through?”
+If the answer, spoken out loud, energizes you, this is your path; if it splits you, decline politely or return to the topic later.
+Your success is built on trusting your own voice: when you follow what has been said, direction arranges itself, and influence arises naturally.

-Common Distortions.
-Mental editing of speech through logic to make things easier for others; the drive for recognition at any cost; trying to “work out the right answer” instead of speaking honestly and spontaneously; long promises born of a single impulse; confusing “being useful” with “being yourself.”
+❌Typical distortions.
+Mentally editing your speech through logic for other people’s convenience; striving for recognition at any cost; trying to “calculate the right thing” instead of honestly and spontaneously saying it in words; long promises from a one-time impulse; confusing “being useful” with “being yourself.”
 A simple discipline helps: one short statement—one decision—one action.

 Outer Authority